shorelle/sw-api-js/README.md

 swapi('people', 1, 'paged').then(...)
 ```
 ### Search
-To get resource entries by name instead of ID (useful!) use a string as the value to call the SWAPI search feature (documentation [here](http://swapi.co/documentation#search)).
+To get resource entries by name instead of ID (useful!) use a string as the value to call the SWAPI search feature (full documentation [here](http://swapi.co/documentation#search)).
 You can get entries by their full name:
 ```javascript
 swapi('people', 'Anakin Skywalker').then(...)
 ```